Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Review of Gaussian Sum-Rules

-and relates the QCD prediction $G_0\left(\hat s,\tau\right)$ to an integral of its associated hadronic spectral function $\rho(t)$.
-The smearing of the spectral function by the Gaussian kernel peaked at $t=\hat s$ through the (approximate) region $\hat s-2\sqrt{\tau}\le t\le \hat s+2\sqrt{\tau}$ provides a clear conceptual implementation of quark-hadron duality.
-The width of this duality interval is constrained by QCD since renormalization-group improvement of the QCD (left-hand) side of~\eqref{basic_gauss} results in identifying the renormalization scale $\nu$ through $\nu^2=\sqrt{\tau}$~\cite{harnett_quark,gauss}; therefore it is not possible to achieve the formal $\tau\to 0$ limit where complete knowledge of the spectral function could be obtained through
+and relates a QCD calculation $G_0\left(\hat s,\tau\right)$ to a weighted integral of its associated hadronic spectral function $\rho(t)$ from its threshold $t_0$.
+The Gaussian kernel peaked at $t=\hat s$ smears the spectral function through an (approximate) interval $\hat s-2\sqrt{\tau}\le t\le \hat s+2\sqrt{\tau}$.
+This smearing provides a clear conceptual implementation of quark-hadron duality.
+The width of this duality interval is constrained from below by QCD because renormalization-group improvement of $G_0\double{\hat s}{\tau}$ sets the renormalization scale $\nu$ through $\nu^2=\sqrt{\tau}$~\cite{harnett_quark,gauss}; therefore it is not possible to achieve the formal $\tau\to 0$ limit where complete knowledge of the spectral function could be obtained through

-The variable $\hat{s}$ in~\eqref{basic_gauss}, on the other hand, is unconstrained by QCD, and so the $\hat{s}$ dependence of $G_0\left(\hat s,\tau\right)$ can be used to probe the behaviour of the smeared spectral function, and hence the essential features of $\rho(t)$ can be extracted.

-An interesting feature of the GSR~\eqref{basic_gauss} is its ability to study excited and ground states with similar sensitivity.
-For example, as $\hat s$ passes through $t$ values corresponding to resonance peaks, the Gaussian kernel reaches its maximum value.
-Thus any features of the spectral function strong enough to be isolated from the continuum will be revealed through the GSR.
-In this regard, GSRs should be contrasted with Laplace sum-rules
+In contrast, the variable $\hat{s}$ in~\eqref{basic_gauss} is unconstrained by QCD and can be varied to probe excited and ground states with similar sensitivity.
+Any features of the spectral function strong enough to be isolated from the continuum will be revealed through the GSR.
+This behaviour should be compared to that of the Laplace sum-rules